noaa-pifsc/PIFSC_TechMemo_Template/README.md

 this in your R project the first time you render the book, and subsequent renderings will overwrite the existing version.

-When you open the document in Word, you'll be confronted with two dialogue boxes:
+When you open the document in Word, you'll be confronted with one or two dialogue boxes:
 The first asks if you want to update fields in the document.
 Click "Yes".
 ![](ExampleContent/UpdateFields.png)
 \
-The second asks how you want to update the Table of Contents.
+A second may ask how you want to update the Table of Contents.
 Select "Update entire table" and click "OK".
 I'm not sure it really matters which you select, though.
 ![](ExampleContent/UpdateTOC.png)